Windows Subsystem for Linux 2: The Complete Guide for Windows 10 & 11

 Docker Desktop suggests you use WSL2 when it’s first launched.
 Alternatively, you can select Settings from the Docker system tray icon menu, then choose the General tab, check Use the WSL 2 based engine, and hit Apply & Restart.

-Docker will use the default Linux distro, but you can also enable it in other installed distros from the WSL Integration panel in Settings, then Resources.
+Docker uses the default Linux distro, but you can also enable it in other installed distros from the WSL Integration panel in Settings, then Resources.

 Launching Apache and PHP Applications Using Docker